nehajain216/QuickRef/README.md

 from command prompt, navigate to "target" folder where .jar file (here: SpringBoot-Demo.jar) is been placed and type: java -jar SpringBoot-Demo.jar
 This will deploy the package.

+# Steps to create Maven project
+Goto Github and create new repository -- say "App4" Description is optional
+Initialze this repository with a README should always be selected.
+In "Add.gitignore" select "Java" if repositiry is created for Java project.
+Here App4 ia a java project.
+Click Create repository.
+Goto "Clone or download" and copy the link by clicking the "Copied to clipboard" icon.

+Now goto IDE and select "Git" view and select "clone the git repositry and add the clone to this view" This opens "lone Git repository" wizard. select "Clone URI" click Next check th details and click Next select available files(here its masters) and click next select the directory (here D:\Neha\git\App4)and click Finish

+Right click on working tree (here App4 working tree) and click "import projects"

+Goto Java EE perspective and App4 project is available.
+Create Maven folder structure manually src/main/java src/main/resources src/test/java
+src/test/resources

+Now convert this to maven project by right clicking on "App4" --> select "configure" --> convert to maven project.
+This will convert the project in maven project.
+Now create a hello class and push these changes to Git. (blank folders are not commited to git so we are creating a hello class)

+Right click on "App4" and select "teams" ==>commit.
+This will list out all the files.
+We shall never commit files names starting with "." as they are IDE specific. to ignore those files update the file names in "gitignore" (can be viewed at Naigator tab, besides roject explorer tab) and then commit the changes.
+Files names to be included in .gitignore files are:
+.classpath
+.project
+.settings

 # Lambda Expression
 Before Lambda expression we used create anonymous class.